KingstonCyberSec/linux_backdoor/README.md

 Note :

-Once the backdoor is injected, it will automatically delete the linux_backdoor directory from the victim's computer.
+Once the backdoor is injected, it will automatically delete the linux_backdoor directory from the victim's PC.